 I saw her lights go out.

-Just before I thought she was about to go completely limp, she shot straight up and with a throat-cracking “AAAAAGGGGHHHH!” that ripped her upper palate she stiff-armed Grandmom away like Tony Dorsett, spun around on the ball of her right foot and took off hauling ass straight towards the front door.
+Just before I thought she was about to go limp, she shot straight up and with a throat-cracking “AAAAAGGGGHHHH!” stiff-armed Grandmom away like Tony Dorsett, spun around on the ball of her right foot and took off hauling ass straight towards the front door.

 Which was shut.

 Cordell tossed Betina to Grandmom and bolted after Mom.
-He leapt through the air and in a fully extended diving tackle, he and Mom crashed to the floor, sliding and slamming into the front door.
+He leapt through the air in a diving tackle and he and Mom crashed to the floor, sliding into the front door.
 I thought he knocked her out cold.